 Your work makes Intuit successful, and the Employee Stock Purchase Plan (ESPP) is another way to be rewarded.
 The ESPP gives you the chance to own a piece of Intuit and save for the future.

-The ESPP lets you buy Intuit shares at a minimum 15% discount—an instant win!
+The ESPP lets you buy Intuit shares at a minimum 15 percent discount—an instant win!
 If you hold your shares and Intuit's share price goes up, you win again because you can sell your shares at a higher price.

 The ESPP is a great way to sweeten your savings strategy.
 Consider the ESPP for all of your short- and long-term savings goals: